Project-MONAI/model-zoo/CONTRIBUTING.md

 The [get started](https://github.com/Project-MONAI/tutorials/blob/main/modules/bundle/get_started.ipynb) notebook is a step-by-step tutorial to help developers easily get started to develop a bundle.
 And [bundle examples](https://github.com/Project-MONAI/tutorials/tree/main/modules/bundle) show the typical bundle for 3D segmentation, how to use customized components in a bundle, and how to parse bundle in your own program as "hybrid" mode, etc.

+As for the path related varibles within config files (such as "bundle_root"), we suggest to use path that do not include personal information (such as `"/home/your_name/"`).The following is an example of path using:

+`"bundle_root": "/workspace/data/<bundle name>"`.

 ### Readme Format

 A [template](https://github.com/Project-MONAI/model-zoo/blob/dev/docs/readme_template.md) on how to prepare a readme file is provided.